How Long Should I Wait To Shower After Working Out?

 • Incorporating a warm shower as part of your cool-down can help soothe muscles, as warmth aids in muscle relaxation and tension release.

-• Studies indicate that a cold-water shower for 15 minutes post-high-intensity exercise can improve heart-rate recovery and reduce muscle inflammation.
+• A cold-water shower for 15 minutes post-high-intensity exercise can improve heart rate recovery and reduce muscle inflammation.

 • Based on my professional experience, transitioning from a warm to a cooler shower temperature post-workout aids in recovery and overall well-being.